Oil3/Mbox-Decompiler/README.md

 ### Why this app?

-- Had to sum up 365 amounts, a significant of I had to get from excel emails attachment.
+- Had to sum up 365 amounts, and for a significant quantity of I had to retrieve from  emails.
 - Used Google Takeout to receive an archive of those emails, and the ".mbox" format, which is quite a format, wasn't expected.